 11. Party at the world’s largest club

-Spanish people love to party, so no wonder they have the biggest nightclub in the world on the island that never sleeps: Ibiza.
+Spanish people love to party, so no wonder they have the world’s biggest nightclub on the island that never sleeps-Ibiza.
 Privilege was founded in the 1970s as a small bar with a public swimming pool.
 Today, this club is listed in the Guinness Book of Records with a capacity of 10,000 people.
 The club is famous for its explosive atmosphere, famous guest DJs, and extravagant burlesque parties.

 12. Experience a flamenco show

 Flamenco is an old, traditional form of folk music and dances that is as popular as it has ever been.
 Even though it got its name in the 18th century, the Flamenco has been present in Andalusia, Extremadura, and Murcia since the 7th century.
 Interestingly, the best and free way to see a Flamenco show would be a gypsy wedding.
 But if you’re not that lucky, go for a Flamenco show!
 It’s a must when you’re in Spain and you’ll certainly never regret it.
 The best place to see a Flamenco show is Seville, the capital of Andalusia- the region where Flamenco was first discovered.